-The University recognises the contributions of titleholders and the value they bring to the University, including assisting in achieving its research and academic goals.
+The University recognises the contributions of titleholders and the value they bring to the University, including assisting in achieving its research and academic goals, and shaping its culture.

 Whilst conferral of title establishes certain privileges, it also establishes duties, obligations and conditions on the titleholder and the University.
 It is important that privileges are appropriately used and compliance is achieved with the specific duties, obligations and conditions of the title.